 The trick to fried rice is high heat and using a wok.
 The high sides help when stirring the rice.
 You don’t want to steam the rice you want to fry it.
 To keep from ending up with soggy rice I try to use day old rice that way it will be drier and will crisp better.
-While this isn’t required it definitely gives it a better texture and is a good way to use up and excess rice from a takeout order.
-I cut the rice with cauliflower and toss with kimchi for added spice.
+While this isn’t required (you can easily use a large pan) it definitely gives it a better texture and is a good way to use up excess rice from a takeout order or a previous night’s dinner.
+I cut the rice with cauliflower to sneak in some additional vegetables and toss with kimchi for my take on kimchi bokkeumbap.

 Day old rice is optimal for cooking fried rice since it has dried out a bit.
 When making fried rice the goal is to fry it so it’s a bit crispy and absorbs the rice rather than steaming it to the point that it is mushy.
 While day-old rice isn’t required it definitely makes for the best texture.
 In this recipe the rice is crisped in the remaining pork fat.